netdata/learn/docs/privacy-policy.md

 ## 8. Children

 The Services are not directed at children under the age of 13.
-Consistent with the U.S. federal Children’s Online Privacy Protection Act of 1998 (COPPA), we will never knowingly request personal information from anyone under the age of 13 without requiring parental consent.
+Consistent with the U.S. federal Childrenâs Online Privacy Protection Act of 1998 (COPPA), we will never knowingly request personal information from anyone under the age of 13 without requiring parental consent.
 Our Master Terms specifically prohibit anyone using our Services from submitting any personally identifiable information about persons under 13 years of age.
 Any person who provides their personal information to ND through the Services represents that they are 13 years of age or older.

 ## 9. Third Party Service Providers